Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.6 Metrics module

 The metrics module can be used to evaluate the performance of NER models/dictionaries on token level.
 It calculates precision, recall and F1 scores by comparing an IOB2-formatted file with predictions with an IOB2-formatted file with the true annotations (ground truth).
 An IOB2 file contains one token per line, followed by a separator and a label (B, I or O).
 B is the label for the first token of the entity, I is the label of the subsequent tokens of the entity and O is for tokens that do not belong to an entitity.
+As an example for IOB2 files, you can look at the files in the [Simplified Lund COVID-19 corpus](https://github.com/Aitslab/EasyNER/blob/main/data/Simplified%20Lund%20COVID19%20corpus.zip).

 To run the metrics module, set ignore metrics to false in the config file.
 Then use the following input and output config arguments: